buildpacks/spec/distribution.md

 The following defines how a `lifecycle` SHOULD be packaged for distribution as an OCI image.
 The `lifecycle` is the component that orchestrates buildpack execution, then assembles the resulting artifacts into a final app image.

+The Lifecycle MUST exist in one of the following formats:

+* An OCI Image on an image registry.
+* An OCI Image in a Docker daemon.
+* An uncompressed tar archive in [oci-layout](https://github.com/opencontainers/image-spec/blob/main/image-layout.md) format.

 #### Filesystem

 A lifecycle image MUST have the following directories/files